sjinthehouse/automlForImages/README.md

 AutoML allows you to easily train models for Image Classification, Object Detection & Instance Segmentation on your image data.
 You can control the model algorithm to be used, specify hyperparameter values for your model as well as perform a sweep across the hyperparameter space to generate an optimal model.
 Parameters for configuring your AutoML Vision run are specified using the 'AutoMLVisionConfig' in the Python SDK.

 ### Select your task type
-AutoML Vision supports the following task types -
+AutoML Vision supports the following task types:
 <ul>
 <li>image-classification</li>
 <li>image-multi-labeling</li>